strategineer/personal-website/content/tabletop/fist/npcs.md

 Multi-national pupeteers pulling the strings representing the interests of the select few.

 - Asano Uzu / "... glares menacingly" / Dark blue shinobi-ware.
 High tech vision aid peaking through fabric. / [MIMIC](https://fistref.com/trait/mimic) / [NINJA](https://fistref.com/trait/ninja)

+# Mercenary Squads

+## The Yellowjackets

+- squad of 4 lead by an advanced tactical AI named Queen: (3HP)
+- want to recover both crowns and exfiltrate with all their members alive and well.
+- Bulletproof vest (1 ARMOR)
+- MP5 submachine-gun (1D6 DAMAGE)
+- Good disposable silencer (3 uses)
+- **QUEEN**: Every squad member is lead by Queen, an advanced AI.
+It communicates with the squad through earpieces.
+The Yellowjackets are perfectly synchronized.
+As long as the Yellowjackets can communicate with Queen, two members of the squad act when the players fail a roll against them.
+- **ESCAPE (BOSS MOVE)**: Queen cares about its subordinates and will immediately call off the mission if any member is gravely injured.
+All available team members will start suppressing enemies with their submachine guns while dragging wounded friendlies to their extraction point.
+- **SQUAD**: There are 4 members in the squad.
+Blazkowicz is the team leader.
+Tatiana is the technician.
+She created Queen and is a lockpicking expert.
+Bishop is the point man.
+He is always the first to burst through doors.
+Hasan is the medic.
+He is exceptionally good with knives, for surgery and CQC.

+## The Old Reliables

+- wear WW1-era American equipment, WW1-era soldiers who been brought out of retirement and brainwashed to believe that they're still fighting the good fight despite being several decades too late and not having access to many functional guns.
+- squad of 4 physically enhanced geriatric soldiers, not very mobile.
+- 3 men (John, William, James) throw grenades, seemingly having an infinite supply, they fight in CQC if need with their bowie knifes.
+- Grenades: 1d6 damage in an area, destroys cover
+- Bowie Knife: 1d6 damage
+- 1 man (Joseph) shoots at enemies with a bolt action rifle
+- WW1-era Bolt Action Rifle: 1d6 at range